Lower Merion Township police investigate shooting

 It happened around 9:45 p.m.
-Sunday on the 1400 block of Surry Lane at Haverford Avenue, just a few blocks from City Avenue.
+Sunday on the 1400 block of Surry Lane at Haverford Road, just a few blocks from City Avenue.

 Neighbors told Action News they heard at least 8 gunshots and police have taped off a house on the block.